-Starting in vSphere 7.0 Update 2, you can enable FIPS-validated cryptography on the vCenter Server Appliance.
+In vSphere 7.0 Update 2 and later, you can enable FIPS-validated cryptography on the vCenter Server Appliance.

 FIPS 140-2 is a U.S. and Canadian government standard that specifies security requirements for cryptographic modules. vSphere uses FIPS-validated cryptographic modules to match those specified by the FIPS 140-2 standard.
 The goal of vSphere FIPS support is to ease the compliance and security activities in various regulated environments.

-Starting in vSphere 6.7, ESXi and vCenter Server use FIPS-validated cryptography to protect management interfaces and the VMware Certificate Authority (VMCA).
+In vSphere 6.7 and later, ESXi and vCenter Server use FIPS-validated cryptography to protect management interfaces and the VMware Certificate Authority (VMCA).

-vSphere 7.0 Update 2 adds additional FIPS-validated cryptography to vCenter Server Appliance.
+vSphere 7.0 Update 2 and later adds additional FIPS-validated cryptography to vCenter Server Appliance.
 By default, this FIPS validation option is disabled.